 Pierce Library, Eastern Oregon University (source)

 Eastern Oregon University (EOU) offers two online Psychology programs: (1) a Bachelor of Arts (BA) degree and (2) a Bachelor of Science (BS) degree.
 (An online Minor in Psychology is also available.)
-The program provide an understanding of psychology principles, including: behavior (abnormal; biological bases; evolution of); cognitive; development; emotion; learning; motivation; sensation and perception.
-Graduates of this program are prepared for both entry-level careers in human services, as well as for graduate / advanced studies.
+The programs provide an understanding of psychology principles, including: behavior (abnormal; biological bases; evolution of); cognitive; development; emotion; learning; motivation; sensation and perception.
+Graduates of these programs are prepared for both entry-level careers in human services, as well as for graduate / advanced studies.

 This online BA degree requires 64-69 credits in the Psychology Major portion, which includes Core courses (19+cr), 300-level courses (25cr), 400-level courses (15cr) and a Capstone requirement.
 For the latter, online students take both a Lab and complete a Capstone Project – both in Experimental Psychology.